Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Constraint-Informed Reformulation

 Depending on the value of $\hat{m}_k$, this constraint can lead to an infeasible optimization model.
 This can be corrected by enforcing $\hat{m}_k = 0$ during fitting using a modified EM algorithm \cite{yi2024discrete}, effectively making constraint~\eqref{eq: mean_condition} non-binding.

 Substituting $\Phi$ with its PWL approximation $\hat{\Phi}$ in~\eqref{eq:cc_cinform_cdf_form} yields:

 We can multiply both sides by (the nonnegative term) $\alpha_g$ to eliminate nonlinearity in the constraint.
-Similarly, we can introduce an auxiliary variable $M_{gk}^1$ for each piecewise linear segment and each $g \in \mathcal G$ to eliminate the minimum operator.
+Similarly, we can introduce \xreplaced{a continuous}{an} auxiliary variable $M_{gk}^1$ for each \xreplaced{component $k \in [K]$}{piecewise linear segment} and each $g \in \mathcal G$ to eliminate the minimum operator; we emphasize that no binary variables are needed.

 The reformulation of the line flow constraint~\eqref{eq:cc_cinform_cdf_form_line_flow} follows a similar idea to that of the power generation constraint~\eqref{eq:cc_cinform_cdf_form}, where we need a constraint analogous to \eqref{eq: mean_condition}: